 This scholarship is available for one first-time student from each local church each semester, who is ineligible or unable to participate in Title IV or in other public or state scholarships, grants, or award programs.
 To apply for this scholarship, a student must submit a letter from the pastor of his or her local church recommending the student for the scholarship.
-This scholarship pays for the full tuition and fees excluding textbook charges for the first class taken at PIU.
+This scholarship pays for the full tuition and fees excluding textbook charges for the first ever college credit course taken.

-PIU PRESIDENT'S GRANT
+PIU PRESIDENT'S GRANT\